-Inspiration is an often misunderstood, and perhaps even more frequently forgotten, mechanic in Dungeons and Dragons 5E.
+Inspiration is an often misunderstood, perhaps even more frequently forgotten, mechanic in Dungeons and Dragons 5E.
 So what is this mysterious mechanic?
 Let our team at Dice Cove be your muse as we break down inspiration.

 What Is Inspiration and How Does It Work?

-Inspiration is a game mechanic a DM can use to reward a player for roleplaying their character in a way which reflects the bonds, flaws, ideals, and personality traits at character creation.
+Inspiration is a game mechanic a DM can use to reward a player for roleplaying their character in a way that reflects the bonds, flaws, ideals, and personality traits at character creation.
 Some examples of this would be: healing a surviving bandit as they’re no longer a threat and all life is precious to you, or perhaps not accepting a lucrative reward from the king for your deeds because the crown destroyed your family.

 When you have inspiration, you can use it when you roll for an attack, saving throw, or ability check to give yourself advantage on that roll.
-You have to choose to do this before you make the roll, after all, you’re giving yourself advantage, not a reroll of the die.
+You have to choose to do this before you make the roll.
+After all, you’re giving yourself advantage, not a reroll of the die.